donchesworth/rdp-vscode-devcontainer/README.md

 ```
 ### Dockerfile

 This is where you put the container you need for your development environment.
-Mine will probably work for you, but if it doesn't, I'd keep the parts that add your requirements.txt
+Mine will probably work for you, but if it doesn't, I'd keep the parts that add your all your repo(s) requirements.txt packages, and editable install your projects.

+## Build your dev container!

+Now you can either click the build button, or choose `Remote Containers: Rebuild Container` in the Command Palette.

+***Please let me know if I missed anything in these instructions!***